Rozan-ji: Importance

-There are a number of imperial and other important mausoleums on the temple grounds, including the sculptor Jōchō and Emperor Kōkaku's father, posthumously recognized as Emperor Kyōkō.
+There are a number of imperial and other important mausoleums on the temple grounds, including the sculptor Jōchō and both Emperor Kōkaku's parents, such as his father posthumously recognized as Emperor Kyōkō, and his birth mother Ōe Iwashiro.
 One of the National Treasures of Japan, the testament of Ryōgen to his pupil Jinzen, from 972, is held at Rozan-ji.

 Festivals

 Rozan-ji is known for its Setsubun festivities, particularly the oni-odori, or demon dance, more formally known as tsuinashiki oni hōraku (追儺式鬼法楽), demon exorcising ritual celebration.
 The ceremony begins on the afternoon of Setsubun with red, green, and black oni representing the three poisons of Buddhism (greed, hatred, and ignorance) dancing on a stage with taiko and horagai playing.
 They then interfere with the prayers of the audience but are ultimately defeated by the priests' goma ritual and the tsuinashi, the priest conducting the exorcisms.

 There is also a demon healing ceremony, where audience members tell the now white demon, which has been exorcised, which parts of their bodies need healing.
 The demon then lays a sacred sword on the person's shoulder and prays for them to be healed.